daniela-veloz/daniela.veloz/src/content/blog/hello-world.md

 **To share discoveries.** When I find a solution to a tricky problem or learn something interesting, I want to share it.
 Maybe it'll help someone else who's stuck on the same thing I was or that can save some else some time in future.

 **To keep it real.** Everything you'll read here is written by me, not AI.
-In an internal full of AI-created content, creating something with your own thoughts, critical mind and soul takes so much more relevance.
+In an world full of AI-created content, creating something with your own thoughts, critical mind and soul takes so much more relevance.

 ## What to Expect